jasonbrianhall/wizardscastle/README.md

 ### 🔮 Future Quests

 - NES and SNES versions (for the retro-conjurers among us)
-  * NES is unlikely since limited to 2k of RAM but but the 64k of RAM on the SNES is a better target
+  * NES is unlikely since limited to 2k of RAM (and the use of numbers larger then 256) but but the 64k of RAM on the SNES is a better target (and 16 bit integers)
 - Perhaps a Mobile Version (for adventuring on-the-go)

 Brave soul, the Wizard's Castle awaits!
 Will you emerge victorious with the Orb of Zot, or fall to the castle's many perils?
 Your legend begins now!